 - Implement enforcement technologies to protect classified data (e.g., user rights management, privileged user monitoring, sensitive data auditing, separation of duties, etc.

-Learn how Imperva solutions can help with the data classification process.
+Learn how Imperva data security solutions can help with the data classification process.